survivorbat/portfolio/src/content/projects.md

 ## My projects

-These are projects that you can find on my public [Github page](https://github.com/survivorbat "My GitHub profile").
+These are projects that you can find on my public [GitHub page](https://github.com/survivorbat "My GitHub profile").